 Q. What’s the main differentiator between Daly and other comms agencies?

 A. We’re a category-agnostic company: Lifestyle, food, beverage, tech—our clients run the gamut.
 Our team possesses a diverse set of skills and backgrounds across PR and marketing, so we take a holistic approach.
 This isn’t Samantha Jones PR relying on relationships, who you know.
 It’s how you pitch, market, sell—a 360-degree approach.

 Q. Do you have a PR strategy for yourself?

 A. Ha!
 We do all this work raising profiles for other people, but we need to start doing that more for ourselves!
 We do have an exciting editorial arm, The Daly News, where we bring in people who inspire us.

 Q. Founders can seem untouchable with regular people thinking “I could never do that.”
 Can you pull back the veil on how you get it done?

 A. I’m a huge therapy nerd.
 I was diagnosed with OCD late in life.
 I was incredibly unhappy and anxious.
 Having the privilege to focus on my mental health helped everything.
 It’s been the biggest part of my growth as a person over the past few years.
 And I took these learnings into my postpartum experience.
-I did a lot of preparing: Allie was running the show, I upped my therapy sessions, I hired an incredible nanny.
+I did a lot of preparing: Ally was running the show, I upped my therapy sessions, I hired an incredible nanny.
 I basically built a team for postpartum support because I was worried about it triggering my anxiety and OCD.